nbeaver/vcard2csv/README.rst

 :Author: Nathaniel Beaver

 This is a script to turn a directory full of vCard files into a single CSV file.
-Not all of the vCard fields are preserved, only name, phone numbers, email, and notes.
+Not all of the vCard fields are preserved; only name, phone numbers, email, and notes.

 It can also be imported and used as a module.